wabenzi/vibe-code/scripts/README.md

 ## Common Logging Library

-All scripts use a unified logging system provided by `common-logging.sh` for consistent output formatting and debugging.
+All scripts use a unified logging system provided by `utils/common-logging.sh` for consistent output formatting and debugging.

 ### Features